Table of Contents

 How to Perfectly Char Bell Peppers in the Oven:

-- Oven Magic: Crank up your oven to broil, positioning the peppers about 7 inches away from the heat.
+- Oven Magic: Crank your oven to broil, positioning the peppers about 7 inches away from the heat.
 Watch as they transform, rotating them as they char.
 Five minutes is usually all it takes.

 - Storage: After skinning, snip off the top, deseed, and lay them out in enticing strips.
-Pop them in a jar, cover with olive oil, and voila!
-Ready for culinary adventures.Moreover, if refrigerated, it’s best to let them come to room temperature before consuming, as cold temperatures can dull the flavors.
+Pop them in a jar, cover them with olive oil, and voila!
+Ready for culinary adventures.
+Moreover, if refrigerated, it’s best to let them come to room temperature before consuming, as cold temperatures can dull the flavors.

-Why Peel the Skin?:
+Why Peel the Skin?

-Beyond the Oven:
+Beyond the Oven

-Unleashing Charred Bell Pepper Magic in Dishes:
+Using Charred Bell Pepper Magic in Dishes:

 Preparation